 We recently came to the realization that the average LA Local only knows about 2 beach piers in LA!
 Contrary to that belief, the Los Angeles coast is covered with a diverse selection of piers and boardwalks just waiting for you to discover them.
 Each one has its own vibe, with its unique restaurants, crowd, and scenery.
 Find your next favorite beach spot by exploring the 8 best piers to visit within driving distance of LA.

 Address: 200 Santa Monica Pier, Santa Monica, CA 90401

 How could we not mention the “Hollywood” of all beach piers?
-Ride on the Pacific Wheel to get a bird’s eye view of Santa Monica Beach, take your kids on a scavenger hunt at their Heal the Bay Aquarium, or even win your date a human-sized zebra plush, then feed each other bites of funnel cake topped with cookies n’ cream.
+Ride on the Pacific Wheel to get a bird’s eye view of Santa Monica Beach.
+Take your kids on a scavenger hunt at their Heal the Bay Aquarium.
+Win your date a human-sized zebra plush, then feed each other bites of funnel cake topped with cookies n’ cream.
 If you can’t already tell, there’s something for everyone at the Santa Monica Pier!
 During September and October, the summer crowd fades and the heat cools down to a breeze, making fall the perfect time to visit.

 Address: Fisherman’s Wharf, Fishermans Wharf, Redondo Beach, CA 90277